-NonresidentTuition Fellowship: This pays the out of state tuition for non-resident students.
+NonresidentTuition Fellowship: This pays the out of state tuition for non-resident students for their first year.
 One fellowship is generally allocated to the School of Nursing.

 University Fellowship: This is a merit based fellowship.
-The fellowship of $10,000 or more, includes tuition and stipend.
+The fellowship of $2,000 or more goes toward tuition.
 Limited funds are allocated to the School of Nursing.

 Health Resources & Services Administration (HRSA) Grant and Audrienne H. Moseley Scholarship: The School of Nursing has limited HRSA grant and Audrienne H. Moseley need based scholarship funds available for MSN students.
 These are financial need based awards.
-Applications are mailed to students in June before the academic year begins.
+Applications are emailed to students in May before the academic year begins.

 The School of Nursing is able to provide short-term emergency loans to students on an emergency basis.
 Generally these loans are provided for unexpected expenses or financial aid advances with a required repayment in 30 days.

 School of Nursing Scholarships

 The School offers a number of scholarships to students in the MSN program.
 Students will receive a scholarship application in May with a due date of June 20th.

 School of Nursing Financial Assistance Appointment Hours